Cocking’s Community Hub

-Alarmed at the prospect of losing this important village asset, a number of dedicated Cocking villagers, led by Chairman Peter Gibbon and Vice Chairman Nico Dekker, both local residents, staged an outstanding turnaround in under a year.
+Alarmed at the prospect of losing this important village asset, a number of dedicated Cocking villagers, led by then Chair Peter Gibbon and Vice Chair Nico Dekker, both local residents, staged an outstanding turnaround in under a year.
 They set up a not-for-profit Community Benefit Society, sought grants, soft loans, sponsorship and donations, and set up a Community Share Offer.
 With all these endeavours the Society was able to raise sufficient funds to buy the pub building for £470,000 at the end of April 2019 and open for trade in December 2019

 The same team then set about further fundraising to support the final stages of its refurbishment and redecoration.
 Special activities including ‘Pop-up pubs’, open garden events, and quiz nights were held, plus more effort was spent on applications for the all-important grants from various sponsors and organisations.

 So how did they do it?
 Villagers were determined not to lose the heart of their village.
 Hub president, the sculptor Philip Jackson said at the time: “We realised we could become just a collection of houses which is not what we want; it would have lost its community feel.”